Optimality conditions in control problems with random state constraints in probabilistic or almost-sure form: Probabilistic constraints in optimal control

 \subsection{Subdifferential of the probability function and optimality conditions in the concrete PDE setting}

-The technical results of the previous section allows us now to formulate a fully explicit (in terms of the problem data) upper estimate for the subdifferential of the probability function in problem \eqref{eq:probuniform-problem} and explicit necessary optimality conditions for that same problem.
-Combining Corollary \ref{cor-theo} with Lemmas \ref{techlemma1} and \ref{techlemma2}, we end up with \begin{theorem} Fix some $\bar{u}\in L^2(D)$ with associated expected state $\bar{y}$ satisfying \eqref{sp1}.
-Then, $\varphi$ is locally Lipschitzian around $\bar{u}$ and, with the notation introduced in Lemma \ref{techlemma2}, the subdifferential of the probability function at $\bar{u}$ can be estimated from above by
+The technical results of the previous section allow us now to formulate a fully explicit (in terms of the problem data) upper estimate for the subdifferential of the probability function in problem \eqref{eq:probuniform-problem} and explicit necessary optimality conditions for that same problem.
+Combining Corollary \ref{cor-theo} with Lemmas \ref{techlemma1} and \ref{techlemma2}, we end up with { the following theorem:} \begin{theorem} Fix some $\bar{u}\in L^2(D)$ with associated expected state $\bar{y}$ satisfying \eqref{sp1}.
+Then, $\varphi$ is locally Lipschitzian around $\bar{u}$ and, with the notation introduced in Lemma \ref{techlemma2}, the subdifferential of the probability function at $\bar{u}$ can be estimated from above {as follows:}

 Here, we use the notation $M^*(u,v)$ introduced in Lemma \ref{techlemma2}.
 The inclusion holds as an equality provided that $M^*(\bar{u},v)$ is a singleton for $\mu_\zeta$ a.e. $v\in\mathbb{S}^{m-1}$ with $\rho (\bar{u},v)<\infty$ (implying condition \eqref{measurezero2} thanks to Lemmas \ref{techlemma1} and \ref{techlemma2} and, hence, strict differentiability of $\varphi $) or that the set \eqref{bounded-realizations} is bounded (implying the assumptions of Lemma \ref{clarkereg}). \end{theorem}